The importance of changing the oil filter is known to every driver who maintains the vehicle and seeks to keep the engine in good condition.

-The Oil Filter Removal Direction
+The Oil Filter Removal Direction:

-What to Do If You Can’t Remove Oil Filter
+What to Do if You Can’t Remove Oil Filter?

 If the oil filter cannot be unscrewed by hand here is the time you can offer to try to make it a person who has more strength.
 In extreme cases, frankly, even a strongly “stuck” oil filter is possible without any extra tweaks.
-You can use one of the methods described below if your oil filter stuck:
+You can use one of the methods described below if your oil filter is stuck:

-In stores with car accessories (like Halfords, Autozone, Wallmart, eBay, or Amazon), you can find a special key designed to unscrew the oil filters.
+In stores with car accessories (like Halfords, Autozone, Walmart, eBay, or Amazon), you can find a special key designed to unscrew the oil filters.
 Such a key is enough to hook on the element, then start the rotation.
 Open with an oil filter, but not all drivers have such a key, and you must first buy it: